matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 4: Assign urban canopy parameters_

-Two pathways are followed when assigning the various urban canopy parameters to the Local Climate Zone Map:
+Two pathways are followed when assigning the various urban canopy parameters to the LCZ Map, and translating this information onto WRF's grid:

 **Pathway 1**: **Morphological parameters** are assigned directly to the high-resolution LCZ map, and are afterwards aggregated to the lower-resolution WRF grid.
 In this way, the method produces a unique urban morphology parameter value for each WRF grid cell.
 This was found to be more efficient in reproducing urban boundary layer features, especially in the outskirts of the city [@Zonato2020], and is in line with the [WUDAPT-to-COSMO](https://github.com/matthiasdemuzere/WUDAPT-to-COSMO) routine [@Varentsov2020].

 Morphological urban canopy parameter values are provided in `LCZ_UCP_default.csv`, and are generally based on values provided in @Stewart2012 and @Stewart2014.
 In addition:

-* Building width (BW) is taken from `URBPARM_LCZ.TBL` (available in WRF's run/ folder).
+* Building width (BW), available in `LCZ_UCP_default.csv`, is taken from `URBPARM_LCZ.TBL` (stored in WRF's run/ folder).
 * While `URBPARM_LCZ.TBL` also has values on street width, `W2W` derives street width from the mean building height (MH_URB2D) and the Height-to-Width ratio (H2W), to have these fields consistent.
 * Plan (LP_URB2D), frontal (LF_URB2D) and total (LB_URB2D) area indices are based on formulas in @Zonato2020.
 * HI_URB2D is obtained by fitting a bounded normal distribution to the minimum (MH_URB2D_MIN), mean (MH_URB2D), and maximum (MH_URB2D_MAX) of the building heights, as provided in `LCZ_UCP_default.csv`.
 The building height standard deviation is also required, and is approximated as ${(MH_URB2D_MAX - MH_URB2D_MIN) / 4}$.